How Much Do House Buying Companies Pay & Everything You Need To Know

-- Find out how long their guaranteed time to sale is.
+Find out how long their guaranteed time to sell is.

-- Check their reviews across a variety of different platforms like TrustPilot, Reviews.co.uk & Google review, and read a few to make sure they are legitimate.
+Check their reviews across a variety of different platforms like TrustPilot, Reviews.co.uk & Google reviews, and read a few to make sure they are legitimate.

 We’ve also written a page about “How We Compare” which is a review of a few of our competitors on some of the above aspects.